 Country

-Country (also called country and western) is a music genre originating in the southern and southwestern United States from the 1920s.
-The music focuses primarily on working-class Americans and American life.
+Country (or country and western) is a music genre that originated in the southern and southwestern United States in the 1920s.
+The music reflects the lives and experiences of working-class Americans.

-Country music is known for its ballads and dance tunes (also known as “honky-tonk music”) with simple form, folk lyrics and harmonies accompanied by stringed instruments such as electric and acoustic guitars, steel guitars, banjos, fiddles and harmonicas.
-Although primarily rooted in various forms of American folk music and many other traditions, including African American, Mexican, Irish, and Hawaiian music, which have also had an influence on the genre.
-Blues modes have been used extensively throughout its history.
-(Wikipedia)
+Country music features ballads and dance tunes (also known as “honky-tonk music”) with simple structures, folk lyrics and harmonies.
+The music is played with stringed instruments such as electric and acoustic guitars, steel guitars, banjos, fiddles and harmonicas.
+Country music draws from various sources of American folk music and other traditions, such as African American, Mexican, Irish, and Hawaiian music, which have influenced the genre.
+Blues modes are also widely used in country music.

 We start with a easy one.